 While not every fall that occurs in a nursing home facility is preventable, if the facility or a member of its staff acts negligently, or fails to take reasonable action to prevent a fall, they can be held liable and you may be able to bring a personal injury lawsuit against them.

 If any of the following examples happen in a facility setting and the resident is injured, there is a good case for liablity:

 Do You Need to Speak to a New York City Lawyer?

 Has your elderly relative suffered a preventable injury from a fall in a nursing facility?
 At Dansker&Aspromonte, we have years of experience representing individuals and families harmed by other people’s recklessness and negligence.
 Talk to use about seeking the deserved compensation.
-While we work tirelessly to settle cases without a trial, we boast a 95% trail success rate and will be ready to take your case to court.
+While we work tirelessly to settle cases without a trial and will be ready to take your case to court.

 We work to get the answers we need and collect conclusive evidence about the fall injury.
 For instance:

 If the accident occurred in the New York City metro or surrounds, we will meet with you for a free consultation to advice on your potential case against your relative’s nursing home.
 With over 35 years of experience and a team of expert attorneys, we’re ready to help you.
 Get in touch online today or call us at 212-732-2929.